Seat Leon Estate review

 Costs, insurance groups, MPG and CO2

-Broadly speaking, the Leon costs about the same as the rival Skoda Octavia Estate.
+Broadly speaking, the Seat Leon Estate costs about the same as the rival Skoda Octavia Estate.
 The 1.5 TSI 130 is particularly keenly priced in SE Technology and FR trims, so that’s where our money would go.

 Official fuel economy and CO2 emissions are generally impressive, too, although the 1.8-litre version of the Toyota Corolla Touring Sports is even better on those scores.